-Meetings shall be held approximately once a year.
+Meetings shall be held approximately 2 times a year.
 Meetings shall be open to the public except as determined otherwise by the Commissioner or designee in accordance with the Government in the Sunshine Act (5 U.S.C.
 552b(c)) and the Federal Advisory Committee Act.
 Notice of all meetings shall be given to the public.
-A report will be prepared which will contain, as a minimum, a list of members and their business addresses, the Committee’s functions, the dates and places of meetings, and a summary of the Committee’s activities and recommendations made during the fiscal year.
-A copy of this report will be provided to the Department Committee Management Officer.

-Unless renewed by appropriate action prior to its expiration, the Food Advisory Committee will terminate two years from the date the charter is filed.
+Unless renewed by appropriate action the Food Advisory Committee will terminate two years from the date the charter is filed.